 Automation testing is not always a smooth ride.
 There are cases where the tests would not work as expected, in which cases debugging the test code (or implementation) is the only way out!
 Debugging issues in tests become even more difficult if the test suite comprises a large number of test methods.

 Like me, many QA engineers would co-relate to this situation when performing Selenium.
 There could be cases where we need to understand the memory allocation of the objects which cannot be physically seen from the outside.
 Though the call stack might help in such scenarios, digging deeper into the internals of the test code and/or the automation framework would be super beneficial.

 In all the above scenarios, the process of debugging the code comes into the picture.
 As an automation engineer, our end goal is to ensure that Selenium WebDriver scripts are executed in the best possible time!
 However, debugging in Selenium WebDriver is a useful method that should be leveraged effectively whenever there are not-to evident issues in the test code.
 We can debug Selenium WebDriver in Eclipse IDE when we are executing the test scripts.

 Breaking the normal code flow by inserting breakpoints at strategic points can be used for debugging issues in the test code.
 In this blog, we deep dive into the essentials of debugging in Selenium WebDriver from a test automation point of view.
 We would also look at how to debug Selenium WebDriver in Eclipse and IntelliJ, the two popular IDEs for Selenium Java development.

 Starting your journey with Selenium WebDriver?
-Check out this step-by-step guide to perform Automation testing using Selenium WebDriver.
+Check out this step-by-step WebDriver Tutorial to perform Automation testing using Selenium WebDriver.

 TABLE OF CONTENTS